Huitziii/charlesbordet.com/_posts/en/2018-08-22-deploy-shiny-app-on-aws-part1.markdown

 ![Movie Explorer]({{ "/assets/images/shiny-server-aws-part1/movie-explorer.jpg" | absolute_url }}){: .align-center}

-And I created a Github repo so that you can clone it easily: [https://github.com/Huitziii/movie-explorer]("https://github.com/Huitziii/movie-explorer")
+And I created a Github repo so that you can clone it easily: <a href="https://github.com/Huitziii/movie-explorer" target="_blank">https://github.com/Huitziii/movie-explorer</a>

 Note that you'll need git and a console for this tutorial.
-You can download git here: [https://git-scm.com/downloads]("https://git-scm.com/downloads")
+You can download git here: <a href="https://git-scm.com/downloads" target="_blank">https://git-scm.com

 Ok, now we're ready!